Half-Brain-Half-Bot/.github/profile/README.md

 This **bidirectional feedback loop** is what makes *Half-Brain, Half-Bot* work.
 Each side compensates for the other's disabilities, creating a **self-correcting intelligence system**.

-CopyEdit
 ## 👀 Part of the Half-Brain, Half-Bot Ecosystem

 🚀 **[Half-Brain, Half-Bot](https://github.com/Half-Brain-Half-Bot)** → The parent project integrating AI & human expertise.
+🧠 **[Human-in-the-Loop](https://github.com/Half-Brain-Half-Bot/Human-in-the-Loop)** → Leveraging AI to guide human learning and decision-making through structured knowledge.
+🤖 **[AI-in-the-Loop](https://github.com/Half-Brain-Half-Bot/AI-in-the-Loop)** → Enhancing AI models with expert human insights and curated knowledge.
 🔗 **[Knowledge Graph API](https://github.com/Half-Brain-Half-Bot/Knowledge-Graph-API/blob/main/README.md)** → The core API for managing and querying structured knowledge graphs.
-🧠 **[Human-in-the-Loop](https://github.com/Half-Brain-Half-Bot/Human-in-the-Loop)** → Enhancing AI models with expert human insights and curated knowledge.
-🤖 **[AI-in-the-Loop](https://github.com/Half-Brain-Half-Bot/AI-in-the-Loop)** → Leveraging AI to guide human learning and decision-making through structured knowledge.

 Together, these projects create an **AI-human synergy** where **insight and automation reinforce each other**.